KuriRobot/Kuri-Documentation/guides/behavior/managing-rules.md

 Params is a dictionary of task parameters, defined by the `task_params` field in the rule entry.

-Reaction is the name of the reaction to play, see ``Creating New Assets``
+Reaction is the name of the reaction to play, see ``Creating New Animations``

 The description for all the existing tasks can be found in the rules file itself.